sayshar/alpine-rpi-os/README.md

 6) To troubleshoot the upgrade, refer to the link: https://wiki.alpinelinux.org/wiki/Upgrading_Alpine

 ### Initial Setup for AlpineOS on Raspberry Pi 4B 8GB:
-1) Download the AlpineOS for RPi 4 aarch64 here: https://dl-cdn.alpinelinux.org/alpine/v3.14/releases/aarch64/alpine-rpi-3.14.2-aarch64.tar.gz
+1) Download the AlpineOS for RPi 4 aarch64 [here](https://dl-cdn.alpinelinux.org/alpine/v3.15/releases/aarch64/alpine-rpi-3.15.0-aarch64.tar.gz).

 2) Decompress the .tar.gz file and copy it's contents into an SSD/SD card.